gbmhunter/blog/content/electronics/components/analogue-to-digital-converters-adcs/_index.md

 There are many ways to convert a analogue signal into a digital one.
 The two most popular ADC methodologies are _successive approximation register_ (SAR) and _Delta-Sigma_. **SAR ADCs are usually faster but have a lower resolution (typically 8 to 12-bit) while Delta Sigma's are slower but offer greater accuracy (typically up to 20-bit)**.
 SAR ADCs typically have a sampling rate of 100kHz-1MHz while Sigma-Delta ADCs have a sampling rate of 1-20Hz.

 Delta-Sigma ADCs also take longer to switch between input signals (if measuring multiple signals with just one ADC) because they incorporate a filter which needs to be reset and stabilised before the measurements become accurate (essentially the filter's response time).

+## Switched Capacitor Array

+Many SAR ADCs use the _switched capacitor array_ architecture[^ti-switched-capacitor-adc-app-report].
+Internally, they have a multiplexor to select from one of many input signals (separate pins on a dedicated ADC IC, or shared with GPIO on a MCU).
+One input is selected and is connected to the sample-and-hold capacitor `\(C_{SH}\)`.

+{{% figure ref="fig-multiplexed-sample-and-hold-capacitor-adc" src="_assets/multiplexed-sample-and-hold-capacitor-adc.webp" width="400px" caption="Block diagram of the switched capacitor array architecture, used by many SAR ADCs." %}}

 ## Medical Uses